 As soon as a representative answered my call I asked to be transferred to the “retentions department” because “I’m considering cancelling my Platinum Card”.

-I have no idea if that’s what Amex actually calls its department that incentivizes customers not to give up their card(s) but using that terminology has always seen me transferred to the department I want to talk and this time was no different.
+I have no idea if that’s what Amex actually calls its department that incentivizes customers not to give up their card(s) but using that terminology has always seen me transferred to the department I want to talk to and this time was no different.

 I explained to the retentions representative (I think she mentioned that she was a manager) that I was struggling to justify the hefty $550 annual fee that Amex now charges for its shiniest card and I explained that the card had lost a lot of its value (to me) ever since Citi upped the earnings on its Prestige Card to offer 5 points/dollar on airfare.